Transitive parallelism of residues in buildings: Buildings

-\textbf{$\Gamma$ as a chamber system over $S$} A \emph{chamber system} over a set $S$ is a set $\mathcal{C}$ endowed with a family of partitions indexed by $S$.
-For $s\in S$, two chambers $c, c'$ are said to be \emph{$s$-adjacent} if they belong to the same subset of $\mathcal{C}$ in the partition associated to $s$.
-Then we write $c \sim_s c'$.
-Usually, omitting the type of adjacency we refer to \emph{adjacent} chambers and we write $c \sim c'$.
-A \emph{morphism between two chamber systems over $S$} is a map that preserves the adjacency relations.
+In this subsection, $X$ is a chamber system over $S$.
+For $s\in S$, two chambers $c, c'\in X$ are said to be \emph{$s$-adjacent} if they belong to the same subset of $X$ in the partition associated with $s$.
+In this case, we write $c \sim_s c'$ and $s$ is called the \emph{type} of the adjacency relation.
+Usually, omitting the type we refer to \emph{adjacent} chambers and we write $c \sim c'$.
+Note that any chamber is adjacent to itself.

+A map $f : X \longrightarrow X'$ between two chamber systems $X,X'$ over $S$ is a called a \emph{morphism} if it preserves the adjacency relations.
+If a morphism $f : X \longrightarrow X$ is a bijection, it is called an \emph{automorphism} and if moreover $f$ preserves the types of the adjacency relations, we say that $f$ is a \emph{type preserving automorphism}.
+We designate by $\Autt{X}$ the group of \emph{type preserving automorphisms} of $X$.
+Given a subset of $Y$ of $X$, then $Y$ inherits naturally the structure of a chamber system.